 Francis Bacon is quoted as saying, “Some books are to be tasted, others to be swallowed and some few to be chewed and digested.”

-May you digest the words of some of the greatest Christian authors and catch a glimpse into the fascinating community of men and women who ascribe to the Christian faith and believe their story to be the only true story, that “God loved the world so much, He gave His only son.
+May you digest these words of some of the greatest Christian authors.
+I hope you will catch a glimpse into the fascinating community of men and women who ascribe to the Christian faith.
+And believe their story to be the only true story, that “God loved the world so much, He gave His only son.
 Whoever believes in Him won’t perish but have eternal life” (John 3:16).